 - Her Boyfriend's Jacket: Parodied.
 While Ray and Brenda are chilling out she's wearing his football shirt, which turns him on.
 He asks her to wear more of his football clothing, including his pads and helmet to Brenda's increasing confusion.
 When he accidentally call her "Brendan", it's cemented that he wants to pretend she's a man.

 - Hotter and Sexier: Features a lot raunchier fanservice that the films being parodied.

 - Whilst inside the theater, Brenda warns the rest of the audience not to talk during the movie, while merrily doing so herself.
 Her behavior is so obnoxious that they resort to murdering her so they can enjoy the remainder of the presentation.

-- Brenda starts complaining to Cindy about her dislike of Buffy, insulting her and claiming that the worst part is how fake Buffy is until Buffy arrives and Brenda cheerfully greets her.
-Brenda later does the same thing with Buffys competition.
+- Brenda starts complaining to Cindy about her dislike of Buffy, insulting her and claiming that the worst part is how “fake” Buffy is— until Buffy arrives and Brenda cheerfully greets her like a best friend.
+Brenda later does the same thing with Buffy’s competition.

 - While they're being chased by the killer, Gail yells at Kenny to "move your fat ass" - it's clear, as shown from Kenny's camera, that she is fairly large on the bottom.

 - I See Dead People: The movie parodied the line as used in The Sixth Sense.
-Shortie says "I See Dead People" to his buddies.
+Shorty says "I see dead people" to his buddies.
 They all laugh and agree with each other that they scored some really good weed.